-Pilots in Open Championship classes must fly only with the maps provided or the CAA air map and may not use any additional navigation aids, apart from a magnetic compass.
+Pilots must fly only with the maps provided or the CAA air map and may not use any additional navigation aids, apart from a magnetic compass.

 1.12.3 TASK PERIOD

 Times for task windows, maximum daily flight duration, turn points and last landing will be announced in briefing and displayed in writing.